-The Total Sourcing Value of any given Contract or PO is determined by the annual dollar spend for specific Goods, Services or Construction multiplied by the number of years the Contract or PO will be in place (including any optional extension years).
-The threshold of \$100,000 is used to determine if a Procurement initiative must be publicly posted, is based on this Total Sourcing Value.
+The Total Sourcing Value of any given Contract or PO is determined by the annual dollar spend for specific Goods, Services or Construction multiplied by the number of years (term) of the Contract or PO will be in place (including any optional extension years).
+If the term is unknown, 48 months must be used to calculate the Total Sourcing Value.
+The threshold of \$121,200 is used to determine if a Procurement initiative must be publicly posted, and is based on this Total Sourcing Value.

 It is the Total Sourcing Value of the specific Goods, Services or Construction for a specified period of time that determines the type of Procurement to be used and not the annual dollar spend with a specific Supplier.
-It is possible for TOH to have multiple Contracts or POs for different Goods, Services, or Construction with one Supplier and such Contracts or POs may have been established through varying types of competitive or Non-Competitive Procurement processes
+It is possible for TOH to have multiple Contracts or POs for different Goods, Services, or Construction with one Supplier and such Contracts or POs may have been established through varying types of competitive or Non-Competitive Procurement processes.